Scalable Deep Reinforcement Learning Algorithms for Mean Field Games: Conclusion

 In this work, we proposed two scalable algorithms that can compute Nash equilibria in various MFGs in the finite horizon setting.
 The first one, D-AFP, is the first implementation of Fictitious Play for MFGs that does not need to keep all previous best responses in memory and that learns an average policy with a single neural network.
 The second one, D-MOMD, takes advantage of a subtle reparameterization to learn implicitly a sum of $Q$-functions usually required in the Online Mirror Descent algorithm.
 We demonstrated numerically that they both perform well on five benchmark problems and that D-MOMD consistently performs better than D-AFP as well as three baselines from the literature.

-\paragraph{Related Work.} Only a few works try to learn Nash equilibria in non-stationary MFGs. \citet{guohuxuzhang2020generalmfg} establish the existence and uniqueness of dynamic Nash equilibrium under strict regularity assumptions in their Section 9, but their RL and numerical experiments are restricted to the stationary setting. \citet{perolat2021scaling} prove that continuous-time OMD converges to the Nash equilibrium in monotone MFGs, supported by numerical experiments involving trillions of states; however, their approach is purely based on the model and not RL. \citet{mishra2020modelfreenonstatmfg} propose an RL-based sequential approach to dynamic MFG, but this method relies on functions of the distribution, which is not scalable when the state space is large. \citet{perrin2020fictitious} prove the convergence of FP for monotone MFGs and provide experimental results with model-free methods ($Q$-learning); however, they avoid the difficulty of mixing policies by relying on tabular representations for small environments. \citet{pmlr-cui21-approximately} propose a deep RL method with regularization to learn Nash equilibria in finite horizon MFGs; however, the regularization biases the equilibrium and they were not able to make it converge in complex examples, whereas D-MOMD outperforms the baselines in all the games we considered. \citet{perrin2021generalizationmfg} and \citet{perrin2021mfgflockrl} use another version of FP with neural networks, but their approach needs to keep in memory all the BRs learned during the iterations, which cannot scale to complex MFGs.
+\paragraph{Related Work.} Only a few works try to learn Nash equilibria in non-stationary MFGs. \citet{guohuxuzhang2020generalmfg} establish the existence and uniqueness of dynamic Nash equilibrium under strict regularity assumptions in their Section 9, but their RL and numerical experiments are restricted to the stationary setting. \citet{perolat2021scaling} prove that continuous-time OMD converges to the Nash equilibrium in monotone MFGs, supported by numerical experiments involving trillions of states; however, their approach is purely based on the model and not RL. \citet{mishra2020modelfreenonstatmfg} propose an RL-based sequential approach to dynamic MFG, but this method relies on functions of the distribution, which is not scalable when the state space is large. \citet{perrin2020fictitious} prove the convergence of FP for monotone MFGs and provide experimental results with model-free methods ($Q$-learning); however, they avoid the difficulty of mixing policies by relying on tabular representations for small environments. \citet{pmlr-cui21-approximately} propose a deep RL method with regularization to learn Nash equilibria in finite horizon MFGs; however, the regularization biases the equilibrium and they were not able to make it converge in complex examples, whereas D-MOMD outperforms the baselines in all the games we considered. \citet{perrin2021generalizationmfg} and \citet{perrin2021mfgflockrl} use another version of FP with neural networks, but their approach needs to keep in memory all the BRs learnt during the iterations, which cannot scale to complex MFGs.
+In our D-OMD algorithm the policy is computed using a softmax, which is reminiscent of maximum entropy RL methods~\citep{todorov2008general,toussaint2009robot,rawlik2012stochastic} which led to efficient deep RL methods such as soft actor critic~\citep{haarnoja2018soft}.
+However there is a crucial difference: here we use a KL divergence with respect to the previous policy, as can be seen in~\eqref{eq:omd-KL-reformulation}.

 \looseness=-1

 \paragraph{Future work.} We would like to include more complex examples, with larger state spaces or even continuous spaces.
 Continuous state spaces should be relatively easy to address, as neural networks can handle continuous inputs, while continuous actions would require some adjustments particularly to compute argmax or softmax of $Q$-functions.
 Furthermore continuous spaces require manipulating continuous population distributions, raising additional questions related to how to represent and estimate them efficiently.